Assasain20/AngrySDK/README.md

 This is provided as a free modification for Angry Birds Seasons 3.3.0, you may redistribute or modify it how you like with credit included to the original authors and software.

-AngrySDK and Hidden Birds are unaffiliated with Rovio Entertainment Oyj or their products, despite this being a modification for their game's source.
+AngrySDK and Hidden Birds are unaffiliated with Rovio Entertainment Oyj or their products, regardless of this being a modification for their game's source.
+Additionally, this is not intended as a replacement for Angry Birds or any other program.